LisaHackett97/HiddenIrishTravels/TESTING.md

 		1. used the db.createUser method in cli.
 Not authorised. also tried using the db.grantRolesToUser
 		2. added a role field to document in the collection Then use the @roles.required decorator.
-Error AttributeError: 'Flask' object has no attribute 'user_manager' Talk to tutor.
-No experience with roles in mongodb but advised me to do the following have a user_type field in my user collection
+Error AttributeError: 'Flask' object has no attribute 'user_manager'
+	  - Talk to tutor.
+No experience with roles in mongodb but advised me to do the following
+	    - have a user_type field in my user collection
-	Set that as admin for the user who is admin
-	Then do a check for that admin user type field.
+	    - Set that as admin for the user who is admin Then do a check for that admin user type field.
 No route decorator needed, jsut a check if the user_type field contains admin
 		I set a type field with normal for stnd user.
 Giving errors Now have set is_admin to true/false. and updated code.
-Tested and no issues
+Tested and no issues.
+Resolved

 - Admin delete function and user delete recommendation are basically repeats but could not get them to be in one function, with using if/else to redirect to diff pages.
-If/else, kept deleting wrg recommendation, then while trying this with just s message, still not working, returning false Needed to allow admin to be redirected to admin page, not the user page Indentation corrected
+If/else, kept deleting wrg recommendation, then while trying this with just a message, still not working, returning false I needed to allow admin to be redirected to admin page, not the user page Indentation was corrected.
+Resolved

-Addin the materialize nav bar, I had a dropdown list under recommendations.
+- Adding the materialize nav bar, I had a dropdown list under recommendations.
 Once I got the collpsed mobile menu to work, the dropdown wouldn't work for desktop view.
-Needed to add a 2nd UL with id of dropdown2, and match this so the mobile...
+Needed to add a 2nd UL with id of dropdown2, and match this so the mobile navbar displays correctly.
+Resolved

-card layout: need to standardise size or restrict content??
-They are scaling up and down. layout issues when I tried to add margin to cards headings to show on fromt of card and details to show on reveal.
+- On card layout: issue with deciding to standardise size or restrict content.
+Cards were scaling up and down.
+Layout issues when I tried to add margin to card headings to show on front of card and details to show on reveal.
 Was trying to make it so a user could click anywhere to close.
 Doesn't work.
-Added to cancel buttons cards with no spacing: If giving margin, cards are not held on same row/colum,n as intened.
-Needed to wrap each card in its own column
+Added to cancel buttons cards with no spacing: If giving margin, cards are not held on same row/column as intened.
+Needed to wrap each card in its own column.
+To close the reveal I have a cancel icon at top and bottom of card.
+Resolved

-card-reveal not working!. class to be added to correct elements.
-Cancel symbol added
+- The card-reveal was not working.
+To resolve, the class added needed to be added to correct elements.
+Cancel symbol also added.

-added jquery for password match on confirmation But when user click on first password field, giving password match mesg before anything input
+- I added jquery for password match on confirmation But when user clicked on first password field, giving password match mesg before anything input.
+Resolved, password check doesn't happen and display message until a user has input first password field
-Also, need to disable register button until validation complete!

-Set up register functinality, working--> users are being insterted into db but allowing same user and password to register again..
+- Set up register functinality, working--> users are being insterted into db but allowing same user and password to register again.
+Resolved, function updated.

-Can still register even if passwords do not match.
-Need to disable submit button until passwords match
+- Can still register even if passwords do not match.
+Need to disable submit button until passwords match.
+Resolved.
+Validation/functions checks working as planned now.

-- layout of cards on large screen, change font size, number of columns on the div Navbar fixed not working, disappears on scroll.
-Resolved by wrapping nav element only, not the header
+- Layout of cards on large screen, change font size, number of columns on the div, Resolved

+- Navbar fixed not working, disappears on scroll.
+Resolved by wrapping nav element only, not the header.
+Resolved

 - User being directed to wrong page after clicking dismiss option.
-Update the return route
+Update the return route.
+Resolved

-- Image was not updating on the edit page, pass username, image name into the render tempalte, update the
+- Image was not updating on the edit page, pass username, image name into the render template.
+Resolved

 - Card buttons and reveal not working.
 Reviewed all code structure.
-Typos, but also styling and spacing needs to be updated. text hiding and overflowing
+Typos, but also styling and spacing needs to be updated.
+Resolved.

-- Open-close collections on mage form.
+- Open-close collections on manage form.
 Was not opening correctly, Had two collections on the page.
+Used jquery, toggle to resolve.
 Reviewed code and what the materialize collections did and layout.
-Decided layout on a table looked better for this form
+Decided layout on a table looked better for this form.
+Resolved

-Bug with icon: url for method and upate filepath
+- Bug with icon: Resolved by adding url for method and upate filepath.
+Resolved

-Search limited, not fully searching.
-Moved within its own container
+- Search functionality was limited, not fully searching.
+Moved within its own container and set up index to search on all fields.
+Resolved

-Testing registration form when the 'logged in user' functionality discovered was able to register without a username.
-Required field was missing from form
+- When testing registration form, for the 'registration' functionality, I discovered was able to register without a username.
+Required field was missing from form.
+This resolved the issue.

-Search was showing for logged out.
-Restrict to session user
+- Search was showing for logged out.
+Restrict to session user.
+Resolved

-after fixing bugs, user page edit/delete btns have floated out of the card Use compare site to id where difference in last few commits.
-Needed to update the id'S ON title on details, that I removed when ficing validation.
-Also change the columns for large scrren.
-Looks fine now
+- After fixing bugs, user page edit/delete btns had floated out of the card Use compare site to id where difference in last few commits.
+Needed to update the id'S on title and details, that I removed when fixing validation.
+Also changed the columns for large screen.
+Resolved.

-TESTING: Add new allows#ed 8500 chars on the details.
+- When testing the recommendation forms, discovered that the Add new allowed 500 chars on the details.
 But edit form was restirected to 200.
-Causes issues for users when trying to update details
+Causes issues for users when trying to update details.
+Resolved by updating the restriction on the edit form.

 [Back to table of contents](#table-of-contents)

 ### Performance and accessibility Testing